 Recently, I saw a video from the Liberation City church in Lagos, Nigeria in which the congregation listened with rapt attention to a lady as she reeled out “confessions” in melodramatic tones:

 “I am an agent from the 3rd heavens! … We penetrate through the earth [and] bring you to the devil through [the] Internet.
 Have you not seen us before?
 Don’t you hear people like Beyonce, Rihanna, Jay Z, all of them … they are worshipping us … I am Baphomet, yes!
 The god of the Illuminati, that is what I am … Jay Z is our king.”

-Don’t let me bore you with the details.
-What actually amused me was the pastor’s histrionic response:
+What actually amused me was the pastor’s loud response:

-In this age of deception, we need to spot the real from the sham and truth from falsehood.
-We need discernment.
+In this age of deception, we need discernment to spot truth from falsehood.
 The word “discernment” is from two Greek words, anakrino, meaning to examine or judge closely, and diakrino, to separate out, investigate and to examine.

 Hebrews 5:14 says: “But solid food is for the mature, who because of practice have their senses trained to discern good and evil.”